 Do this:

 Pulse the almond flour and salt in your food processor just until mixed, than add in the oil and egg and process until it forms a big ball.
-Smoosh it into a 9-inch glass pie plate and bake at 350 F/170 C for about 8 minutes.
+Smoosh it into a 9-inch glass pie plate, poke holes in it with a fork, and bake at 350 F/170 C for about 8 minutes.
 Take it out and allow it to cool before filling and baking again.

 For the pie filling, you'll need: